abdulrehmanmemonn99-ship-it/RxGuard-pro/README.md

 ## ⚖️ License & Copyright
 **© 2026 [Your Name].
 All Rights Reserved.**

-This software is the intellectual property of [Your Name].
+This software is the intellectual property of [Abdul Rehman Memon].
 - **Academic Use:** Viewable for educational and evaluation purposes (e.g., PhD admissions).
 - **Commercial Use:** Strictly prohibited.
 No part of this code may be copied, modified, or sold without written permission from the author.